Last Updated: 10/9/19

 Volkswagen 2+1 Berth Hightop

 This snug ride that will seat 3 people is a 2007 VW Hightop.
-The campervan features the traditional L-shaped kitchen with gas stove, microwave, fridge and cooking facilities.
+The campervan features the traditional L-shaped kitchen with a gas stove, microwave, fridge, and cooking facilities.
 The dinette caters all passengers in transit and converts into a double bed for two.
-The slide out space in the roof loft is more than enough to sleep another adult or act as extra storage area.
+The slide-out space in the roof loft is more than enough to sleep another adult or act as extra storage area.
 This compact campervan is a fuel-efficient and reliable vehicle, but they’re far from fancy.

 Volkswagen 4 Berth Poptop Classic

 Driving a bright, vintage campervan is surely an attention-seeker.
 This 1985 VW T25 Caravelle pop-top campervan is ideally for a merry ride of two adults and two children.
 Explore the NZ routes with this smooth, automatic transmission, with no power steering though, and enjoy the kitted out facilities inside the main cabin such as the double bed, Westfalia kitchen cabinetry, inner dining table and sleeping essentials.
 And, of course, the pop-top makes your trip extra comfortable!

 One of the two Fiat Ducato models on fleet, this 4 berth Discovery motorhome is a breeze to drive and features all you need for a comfortable vacation on wheels.
 This 2016 unit comes with cozy accommodation for four—permanent low down double bed and drop-down double bed from the ceiling.
 Some unique features of this motorhome are the solar panel, bike rack, window blinds, fly screens and the power steering.
 The galley kitchen is kitted with oven, 3 burner gas stove and grill, and fridge.

 Fiat Discovery 5 Berth